Get two new free healthy recipes each week. Sign Up

 Either smush the dough into one giant ball and then roll into cookie balls, or transfer the dough to a gallon sized bag and form a ball from inside the bag.

-If you are not ready to bake right away, you can make the dough ahead of time and refrigerate overnight or for a few days.
+If you are not ready to bake right away, you can make the dough ahead of time and refrigerate covered overnight or for a few days.

 When ready to bake cookies, preheat your oven to 325 degrees Fahrenheit.